sigasi/sigasi_insights/content/manual/linting-vhdl.md

 pager: true
 ---

-# List of VHDL code rules
+# List of VHDL Linting Rules

-The table below lists the VHDL code rules that can be checked automatically by Sigasi Studio.
+The table below lists the VHDL linting rules that can be checked automatically by Sigasi.
-The availability of code rules depends on the license requirements.
+The availability of linting rules depends on the license requirements.

-## ST code rules
+## ST Linting Rules

-ST code rules are available for all licenses including {{< starter >}}.
+ST linting rules are available for all licenses including {{< starter >}}.

 <!-- prettier-ignore -->
 |                          | Description                                                                |       ID |